Enabling global trade

 generates 9% of airline revenues, representing more than twice the revenues from the first class segment.

 To support this critical business, IATA is committed to deliver enhanced value for the industry by driving a safe, secure, profitable and sustainable air cargo supply chain.

 Is the air cargo industry ready to offer the right logistics solutions for the e-commerce retail industry and support their business growth?
 Download the latest

 e-Commerce white paper (pdf)

 Transformation, industry success and sustainability can only be achieved through collaborative efforts.
 Therefore, IATA works to develop and nurtures partnerships to strengthen air cargo by engaging all relevant industry associations and partners at global, regional and local levels, to identify common objectives, and areas to start or strengthen existing collaboration.

 NB: Please note this is not an exhaustive list of the organizations we collaborate with, nor of the specializations within IATA Cargo.

 IATA develops global standards and tools, offers financial services and industry solutions, drives transformation projects, creates partnerships, and runs campaigns, advocacy and outreach activities.
 Shaped by the IATA Cargo Committee, our

-IATA Cargo Strategy (pdf) addresses the ten following industry key priorities:
+IATA Cargo Strategy (pdf) addresses the industry key priorities.

 World Cargo Symposium